rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 ### CAPV

 First, configure the provider identity in the Rancher cluster so that the CAPV provider can create resources on your vSphere server.
-Refer to the manual for all identity options [options](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/identity_management.md), and for general vSphere [requirements](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/getting_started.md).
+Refer to the manual for all identity [options](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/identity_management.md), and for general vSphere [requirements](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/getting_started.md).

 In this example, we'll use `VSphereClusterIdentity`.